Hypophosphataemia is defined as a serum phosphate concentration < 0.8 mmol/L.

 Phosphate excretion may be increased in primary or tertiary hyperparathyroidism due to the effect of PTH on the kidneys.
 Other causes can include vitamin D deficiency, drugs and inherited disorders (e.g. Fanconi syndrome).

-NOTE: Fanconi syndrome refers to defective proximal tubule function and may be due to inherited or acquired causes
+NOTE: Fanconi syndrome refers to defective proximal tubule function and may be inherited or acquired.

 Hypophosphataemia can cause a wide range of clinical manifestations due to intracellular phosphate loss.

-Low phosphate levels leads to marked reduction in the intracellular phosphate pool that affects normal cellular function.
-As all cells in the body rely on phosphate for intracellular mechanisms, it can lead to a wide range of problems including neurological, cardiopulmonary, musculoskeletal and haematological.
+Low phosphate levels lead to a marked reduction in the intracellular phosphate pool that affects normal cellular function.
+As all cells in the body rely on phosphate for intracellular mechanisms, it can lead to a wide range of problems affecting neurological, cardiopulmonary, musculoskeletal and haematological systems.

-There are two principle problems associated with hypophosphataemia:
+There are two principal problems associated with hypophosphataemia:

 Severe hypophosphataemia can lead to profound weakness, altered mental status and rhabdomyolysis.